ghudiczius/docker-media-lidarr/README.md

 # Lidarr

-Simple docker image for Lidarr without any bloat, built on the official mono image.
+Simple docker image for Lidarr without any bloat, built on the official dotnet runtime image.
 Lidarr runs as user `lidarr` with `uid` and `gid` `1000` and listens on port `8686`.

 ## Usage